ericrq/ericrq/README-ENG.md

 <div align="justify">

-My first project in Web Development displays data about COVID-19 in a table, informative videos, questions and answers.
-Made with HTML and CSS.
+My First Project In Web Development Displays Data About COVID-19 In A Table, Informative Videos, Questions And Answers.
+Made With HTML And CSS.

 </div>